ahrbadr/colorectal/README.md

 # colorectal
-optional project for ngs1 course
+optional project for ngs1 course --> in progress